navgang/GithubBot/README.md

    ```

 4. **Set up your environment variables:**
-   Create a `.env` file in the root directory and add your OpenAI and GitHub credentials:
+   Create a `.env` file in the root directory and add your OpenAI API key and GitHub token:
    ```
    OPENAI_API_KEY=your_openai_api_key
    GITHUB_TOKEN=your_github_token